localjo/campfire-bc-storefront/src/pages/index.md

 heading: Campfire time!
 mainpitch:
   title: What is Campfire?
+  shortdescription: Campfire is a card game that brings people together to share stories.
   description: >
     For millennia, people have come together around campfires to warm themselves and build friendships.
 Campfire is a question-based card game that brings people together to create a cozy environment, share stories, have fun, and get to know each other.
 bigimage: